MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/submit-feedback.md

 # Submit feedback on Dynamics 365 Guides through the Feedback Hub

 If you run into an issue with Dynamics 365 Guides, you can report it through the Feedback Hub app (available for Windows devices).
 Use the Feedback Hub app to submit screenshots and provide extra telemetry to help Microsoft investigate a problem.
-You can follow this process on your HoloLens or your PC.
+Follow this process on the device you are having issues with (HoloLens or PC).

 1. Start the Feedback Hub app.
 If you uninstalled it previously, download the app from the Windows Store.